EricSchles/insight_ds/README.md

 ```
 class KmeansLabeler(object):
     """
-    Use some probes (samples with known label) and k-means clustering to label
+    Use some probes (samples with `True` label) and k-means clustering to label
     unknown samples that are similar to the probes.
     """
 ```